googlecartographer/rfcs/text/0000-serialization-format.md

 ### Backwards-Compatibility

-*   To gracefully transition to the new format, we will provide an internal fallback to the *old* parsing of PbStreams.
+*   ~~ To gracefully transition to the new format, we will provide an internal fallback to the *old* parsing of PbStreams.
 Meaning, we will first try to read the a `SerializationHeader` from the pbstream and if this fails, try parsing the *old* format.
-This way we can at least provide functionality for parsing the last pre-header version.
+This way we can at least provide functionality for parsing the last pre-header version. ~~ (see discussion)
-*   To discourage usage of the old format, the code for serializing the mapping state will only support the new format.
-*   Additionally we will provide a migration tool to re-write already serialized pbstreams into the new format.
+*   We will provide a migration tool to re-write already serialized pbstreams into the new format.

 ## Discussion Points

 [discussion]: #discussion

 *   Version string for new format: 0.9 or 1.0?
+    -   `uint32` - first version == 1
 *   Duplicating protos to separate storage and *wire* format following protobuf-best-practices

-*   Naming preferences:
-    -   `SerializationHeader`
-    -   `SerializedData`
+Discussion during Open-House:

+*   SirVer: Cartographer is pre 1.0, why do we want to support the old file format.
+Migration tool sounds sufficient.
+*   **Decision**: Only provide the proposed migration tool and do not fallback to try loading mapping states using old deserialization routines.